Eschatologue/CM_wiki/docs/spells/9th-level.md

 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 A churning storm cloud forms, centered on a point you can see and spreading to a radius of 360 feet.
 Lightning flashes in the area, thunder booms, and strong winds roar.
-Each creature under the cloud (no more than 5,000 feet beneath the cloud) when it appears must make a Constitution Saving Throw.
+Each creature under the cloud (no more than 5,000 feet beneath the cloud) when it appears must make a Constitution :d20-save: **Saving Throw**.
 On a failed save, a creature takes  2d6 thunder damage and becomes  deafened for 5 minutes.

 Each round you maintain  concentration on this spell, the storm produces different effects on your turn.

 ***Round 2.*** Acidic rain falls from the cloud.
 Each creature and object under the cloud takes  1d6 acid damage.

 ***Round 3.*** You call six bolts of lightning from the cloud to strike six creatures or objects of your choice beneath the cloud.
 A given creature or object can't be struck by more than one bolt.
-A struck creature must make a Dexterity Saving Throw.
+A struck creature must make a Dexterity :d20-save: **Saving Throw**.
 The creature takes  10d6 lightning damage on a failed save, or half as much damage on a successful one.

 ***Round 4.*** Hailstones rain down from the cloud.
 Each creature under the cloud takes  2d6 bludgeoning damage.